trinsic-id/v2-sdk/docs/cli/vaccination-cli.md

 # Vaccination Use Case for CLI

-It can be challenging to understand how verifiable credentials work until you see some examples.
-This walkthrough will show how a vaccination card might be issued, held, and proven using verifiable credentials with the Trinsic CLI.
-It assumes no prior knowledge to decentralized identity.
+This walkthrough will show how a vaccination card can be issued, held, and proven using verifiable credentials with the Trinsic CLI.

 ## Installation

-You can also use a [cloud environment](./demo.md) we host on repl.it to get started in one click.
-You can use this demo environment alongside this walkthrough using two tabs in your browser.
+In a new tab, open our [demo environment](./demo.md) to use the CLI.
+This demo environment works best when run side-by-side the following walkthrough using two tabs in your browser.

-If you'd rather run the CLI on your machine, you can install the CLI using the [installation instructions](./index.md)
+If you'd rather run the CLI on your machine, you can install the CLI locally using our [installation instructions](./index.md)

-Once the CLI is installed, clone our CLI example repository on Github to download the credential data for this walkthrough
+Once the CLI is installed, clone our CLI example repository on Github to download the credential data for this walkthrough.
 ```
 git clone https://github.com/trinsic-id/cli-example && cd cli-example
 ```